 The role of social media in spreading fake news

-Fake news is a term we have heard a lot in the past 2 years, especially as Donald Trump campaigned, rose to power and took office in the USA.
-This term has now spread internationally and has been cited as an influence in local elections the world over, from the UK to Germany.
-Collins dictionary recently crowned the phrase as one of the ‘words of the year’ and defines Fake News as follows;
+Fake news is a term we have heard a lot in the past two years, especially as Donald Trump campaigned, rose to power and took office in the U.S. This term has now spread internationally and has been cited as an influence in local elections the world over, from the UK to Germany.
+Collins dictionary recently crowned the phrase as one of the ‘words of the year’ and defines fake news as follows:

 fake news, noun: false, often sensational, information disseminated under the guise of news reporting

-Prior to social media, we knew Fake News as Propaganda.
-While Propaganda has been used since Roman times, to alter public perception and skew results, the rise of the internet, social media and a lack of governing control has given immeasurable power to Fake News that Propaganda never had.
+Prior to social media, we understood fake news as propaganda.
+While Propaganda has been used throughout history to alter public perception and skew outcomes, the rise of the internet, social media, and a lack of governing control has given a new kind of power to this technological propaganda.

-To understand why Fake News is so powerful it’s important we look at the different types of Fake News.
-The Telegraph UK defines the 5 main types of Fake News as follows;
+To understand why fake news is so powerful it’s important we look at the different types out there.
+The Telegraph describes five categories:

 - Highly-partisan news sites: These sites are often extremely volatile and open in their extreme views.
 They are usually marketed as ‘anti-mainstream’ and independent of major political parties and big business.
 This includes sites such as Breitbart News and Milo Yiannopoulos.

-In 2016 the US Presidential Election delivered a most surprising result with the election of Donald Trump.
-At the time Facebook CEO Mark Zuckerburg denied that Facebook had been implicit in helping spread fake news and that Russian agents had bought advertisements as part of an attempt to sway the election outcome, however, he recently released the following statement on the situation.
+In the wake of the 2016 U.S. presidential election, Facebook CEO Mark Zuckerburg denied his advertising platform had been complicit in spreading fake news and that Russian agents had bought advertisements as part of an attempt to sway the election outcome.
+In time, he released statements admitting the platform was used in this way.

-To put this in perspective, Mashable reported that in the final three months of the US Election Campaign Fake News had been shared and engaged with more heavily than news from sites such as BBC, New York Times, Washington Times and NBC News.
+Mashable reported that in the final three months of the U.S. election campaign fake news had been shared and engaged with more heavily than news from sites such as BBC, The New York Times, Washington Times, and NBC News.
 Their analysis found that the 20 top-performing false election stories from hoax sites and hyperpartisan blogs generated 8,711,000 shares, reactions, and comments on Facebook while in that same time period, the 20 best-performing election stories from 19 major news websites generated a total of 7,367,000 shares, reactions, and comments on Facebook.

-Oxford Internet Institute scholars Philip Howard, Bence Kollanyi and Samuel Wooley call Fake News “computational propaganda” and have cited it in their research as a possible factor in the 2016 US Presidential Election result surprise.
-They state that through the mobilisation of bots (mostly on Twitter) pro-Trump campaigners and programmers carefully adjusted the timing of content produced during the debates, strategically colonised pro-Clinton hashtags, and then disabled activities after Election Day.
+Oxford Internet Institute scholars Philip Howard, Bence Kollanyi and Samuel Wooley call Fake News “computational propaganda” and have cited it in their research as a factor in the 2016 U.S. election result.
+They explain that through the mobilisation of bots pro-Trump campaigners and programmers carefully adjusted the timing of content produced during the debates, strategically colonised pro-Clinton hashtags, and then disabled activities after Election Day.
 Their research also shows the timing of this AI mobilisation to align with the swaying results, especially in swing states, leading up to polling day.
-NPR discusses this effect in further detail, claiming it was largely orchestrated by Russian agents and similar effects were felt recently in the UK during #Brexit.
+NPR discusses this effect in further detail, claiming it was largely orchestrated by Russian agents and similar effects were seen in the UK during #Brexit.